-- By logic principle, the conversion of $CH_4 \rightarrow CO + 2H_2$ for reduction of ores, drastically reduces CO_2 emissions as compared to coal, for which case, all reductants are coming from C. - Even though the credit from power export in the BF-BOF route, electricity sourcing has a significant impact on CO2 emissions as noted in Table 5, where two completely different scenarios are compared. - On a location where both routes are viable, there is a decrease of about 40% less CO2 emissions through the DR-EAF route.
+- By logic principle, the conversion of $CH_4 \rightarrow CO + 2H_2$ for reduction of ores, drastically reduces CO_2 emissions as compared to coal, for which case, all reductants are coming from C. - Even though the credit from power export in the BF-BOF route, electricity sourcing has a significant impact on CO_2 emissions as noted in Table 8, where two completely different scenarios are compared. - On a location where both routes are viable, there is a decrease of about 40% less CO2 emissions through the DR-EAF route.

-- In any case, due to the implicit characteristic of the ENERGIRON ZR-based scheme, by the selective elimination of CO2 to optimize reuse of reducing gases, there is an important potential for further CO2 emissions reduction of additional 30%.
+In any case, due to the implicit characteristic of the ENERGIRON ZR-based scheme, by the selective elimination of CO_2 to optimize reuse of reducing gases, there is an important potential for further CO_2 emissions reduction of additional 30%, provided there are other uses for CO_2 or specific disposal.